portsoc/ws_api/README.md

  4. new feature: look for a thumbnail package and process the image into full resolution for viewing and thumbnail for the index page
  5. new feature if you like databases: make title search full-text - MySQL has fulltext indexes and search functions

 NB: if you're choosing an image processing package the benefit of choosing a native JS library is that it will work on any platform.
 Conversely the benefit of something that's compiles for a specific OS is native speed.
-We tend to favour potability for ease of development by many users.
+We tend to favour portability for ease of development by many users.

 Running JStagram
 ----------------